 How Can I Tell If I’m Addicted?

 It can be difficult to determine if you are actually addicted to drugs or alcohol.
-Being aware of your own psychological and physical state of dependence can take time and lots of consideration, and in most cases, a doctor’s assessment is still necessary in order to determine with assurance whether or not one requires help.
-However, there are ways you can make this determination more easily, and one of them is to take our short Addiction Quiz.
+Being aware of your own psychological and physical state of dependence can take time and lots of consideration.
+In most cases, a doctor’s assessment is necessary to determine with assurance whether or not you need professional help.

 Drug Use and Addiction

-The use of addictive drugs and alcohol can always carry some dangers.
-After all, these substances change the way people act and think and can also have severe effects on an individual physically, especially when they use too much.
-Still, there is a different between substance abuse and addiction.
+Using addictive drugs and alcohol always carries some dangers.
+After all, these substances change the way people think and act.
+They can also have severe effects on your physical health, especially when you use too much.
+Still, there is a difference between substance abuse and addiction.

 - Some people might drink too much or experiment with drugs and not get addicted.
-This is because addiction doesn’t always occur on the first use.
-However, with some hardcore substances, like crack cocaine, it can (Center for Substance Abuse Research).
+Addiction doesn’t always occur on the first use.
+However, with some substances, like crack cocaine, it can.

 - Most of the time, the risk of addiction is associated with continued, frequent drug abuse as well as certain variables like biological, environmental, and developmental factors.
 These conditions are why some people become addicted when they abuse drugs and others don’t.